darellanodev/gif-tower-defense/README.md

 - [x] Magic ball of ice movement
 - [x] Magic UFO movement
 - [x] Magic ball of fire rest vitality to the enemies
+- [x] Small particles when an fireball touch an enemy
-- [ ] Red particles when an iceball touch an enemy
+- [x] Set particles color to red when an fireball touch an enemy
 - [ ] Magic ball of ice freezes the enemies
-- [ ] Blue particles when an iceball touch an enemy
+- [ ] Blue small particles when an iceball touch an enemy
 - [ ] Magic UFO go to the enemy closest to the end tile
 - [ ] Make the red tower target and shot to an enemy
 - [ ] Yellow tower absorbs the yellow faces and fill its indicator